+Earthquakes can also produce secondary hazards, such as tsunamis, landslides, and liquefaction.
 A tsunami is a large tidal wave generated by an earthquake, landslide, or volcanic eruption.
 Seiches are waves that oscillate in enclosed water bodies, such as reservoirs, lakes, ponds, or semi-enclosed bodies of water such as San Francisco Bay.
 Seiches may be triggered by moderate or large submarine earthquakes, or sometimes by large onshore earthquakes.
-The map on the next page shows that a very small portion of the Menlo Park planning area would be impacted by a seismically-induced sea wave (tsunami).
+The following map of tsunami hazard areas (Figure S-7.
+Tsunami Hazard Areas) shows that a very small portion of the Menlo Park planning area would be impacted by a seismically-induced sea wave (tsunami).
+Liquefaction (a phenomenon involving loose, saturated, cohesionless soil that experiences temporary loss of strength during cyclic loading, such as from strong ground shaking during earthquakes) occurs when the soil is oversaturated with water, creating ground instability which can lead to buildings and road foundations to sink.
+Eastern parts of Menlo Park, particularly those areas underlain by Bay Muds, are judged to have a very high potential for seismically-induced liquefaction.